KSanthanesh/Yoga-Mindfulness/README.md

 Finally it covers contact details such as Phone number, email and Address of Yoga Mindfulness.

 ### Future Features
-- videos of each yoga type will help the viewers to understand the benefit of yoga.
+- videos with command section of each yoga type will help the viewers to understand the benefit of yoga.
 - Live chat option will helpful for customers to gain confidence about our website and services.
 - We like to use Paypal, Credit and Debit card services in future.